 If the model name is manually entered, it is validated when the dialog is accepted.
 If the selected storage container is owned by a different Forge application and rights are granted to the appellation key used by Maximo, it is possible to link to models in that container.
 However, the storage container is not searchable so the lookup displays an empty list and the model details are not visible so the model shows as off line.

 If a viewable format for the model exists, it can be linked at the same time by selecting the Also Link Viewable check box.
-If a viewable doesn’t exist, then follow then same steps used after a model is uploaded to link together its component parts and register it. see Assembling composite models
+If a viewable doesn’t exist, then follow then same steps used after a model is uploaded to link together its component parts and register it. see

-Assembling composite models

-Some model file formats such as Autodesk Revit model can consist of several linked files.
-The translation process that converts model files to a format that is usable by the Viewer can assemble these linked files and create a single viewable file.
-To do so, all the related parts must be specified.
-This is done by using the Linked Models table.

-In the Mange Models dialog, select a single model as the master model.
-If the model has a hierarchical structure, the root file should be used.

-Select the Linked Models tab.

-Click the Link button to display a pick list of all the models that are available to be linked.
-Only models that have the same site and organization are displayed.